-Currently, the Home Office is advising an 8-week processing time, but on average, we advise employers to work on the basis that their sponsor licence application will be processed in approximately 2 – 3 months.
+We advise employers to work on the basis that their sponsor licence application will be processed in approximately 2 – 3 months, to allow for changes in Home Office processing status and other issues impacting processing times.

-In addition to the COVID-19 issues, other factors impacting processing include:
+In addition to UKVI processing status, other factors influencing sponsor licence application processing include:

 Under the Sponsor Licence Application Priority Service, applicants can pay an additional £500 for their application to be processed and decided within ten working days.